Skip to content

 Gran Fondo Carmelo

-Traverse this 85 mile out-and-back tour across the diverse landscapes and agriculture of Salinas Valley (think: broccoli, artichokes, strawberries and, of course, grapes!).
-Choose your riding adventure on this untimed recreational ride for all ages and abilities (including eBikes and recumbent cycles).
-Take in the breathtaking sights of the Salinas Valley at a comfortable pace or crank up the heat and put your Gran Fondo (“great endurance”) to the test.
+Take in the breathtaking sights over the course of 90 miles at a comfortable pace or crank up the heat and put your Gran Fondo (“great endurance”) to the test.

 See below for race inclusions.